chelsieng/CleverICE/README.md

 	$ npm install
 	$ npm run start
 ```

-Angular app will be listening on http://localhost:4200/
+CleverICE will be listening on http://localhost:4200/